grassroot-software/grassroot_curriculum/git/foundations_git/git_basics.md

 The main thing to take away from this lesson is the **basic workflow**.
 The commands you've learned here are the ones you will be using the most often with Git.

 Don't worry if you don't know all the commands yet or if they aren't quite sticking in your memory yet.
-They will soon be seared into your brain as you use them over and over in future Odin projects.
+They will soon be seared into your brain as you use them over and over in future Grassroot projects.

 In later Git lessons, we will cover some of the more advanced Git features, such as branches.
 They will further expand your abilities and make you more productive.